davidzhao1015/davidzhao1015.github.io/_posts/2025-11-15-sensitivity-analysis-survival-model.md

 The answer is *yes*.
 Well-chosen parametric models—fit using a quantile-matching method—allow us to approximate the underlying distribution closely enough for epidemiological and health economic purposes.

-The approach also supports probabilistic uncertainty methods widely used in cost-effectiveness modeling.<br><br>
+The approach also supports probabilistic uncertainty methods widely used in cost-effectiveness modeling.

-## 2. Summary Data and Python Setup
+## Summary Data and Python Setup

-### 2.1 Summary Statistics Used
+### Summary Statistics Used

 The analysis uses the following literature-reported values.
+These values provide a robust representation of the distribution’s central tendency and spread.

 | Statistic    | Value |
 |--------------|-------|